opensha/opensha-svn-archive/org/opensha/sha/calc/IM_EventSetCalc_v02/README_v2_1.txt

 where i- corresponds to the ith site, and RuptureId and SourceId tell which rupture and source the line corresponds to.

-Different files are produced for each IMT/AttenuationRelationship pair.
+Different files are produced for each IMT/AttenuationRelationship pair (e.g., "AS1997_SA_0_2.txt" would be the result for spectral acceleration at 0.2 sec period using the Abrahamson and Silva (1997) attenuation relationship).

 2) A file giving Rupture-Distance (shortest distance to a point on the rupture surface) for each site in the following format: